gbisaga/devops/aws-devops-multi-azregion.md

 - KEY IDEA Do multi-region deployment built into CodePipeline - https://aws.amazon.com/blogs/devops/using-aws-codepipeline-to-perform-multi-region-deployments/
 - CodePipeline in one region invokes CodeDeploy locally but also in other regions
 - Artifact store (versioned S3 bucket) needs to be created in the other regions so CodeDeploy can access them
-- CodePipeline has specific Action steps for each region - specify the region in each action
+  - CodePipeline has specific Action steps for each region
+  - Specify the region in each action